MockbaTheBorg/RunCPM/readme.md

 * *Mr. Tom L. Burnett* - For helping me with testing/debugging many different CP/M 2.2 applications on RunCPM.<br>
 May the computers in heaven be all 8-bit.<br>

+## Donations

+Last but not least, if you feel like make a donation to help the project moving forward, feel free to do so by clicking [here!](http://paypal.me/MockbaTheBorg)<br>
+These will help me source more hardware and other things that assist on the RunCPM development.
 <hr>
 ###### The original copy of this readme file was written on WordStar 3.3 under RunCPM